-The preliminary non-binding cost estimate for interconnecting IR#364 onto L-6513 as ERIS with operating restrictions would be \$9,293,900 including a contingency of 10%, and the cost estimates does not include the network upgrades on L-6513.
-The Interconnection Customer is also required to fund the Item iii) cost, but would be eligible for repayment in accordance with the terms of the GIA.
+The preliminary non-binding cost estimate for interconnecting 50 MW onto L-6513 as ERIS without operating restrictions would be \$16,229,400 including a contingency of 10%.
+The Interconnection Customer is also required to fund the Items ii), iii) and iv) costs, but would be eligible for repayment in accordance with the terms of the GIA.